 Coronation Chair in Westminster Abbey

-Published in a History of England, about
+Published in a History of England, in

 Steel engraving with recent hand color